 You have choices for newsletter services, but if you give me a minute, I’d like to suggest you try ours.

-We’ve been in the business of marketing for real estate agents for nearly 18 years, and we have an entire suite of marketing products—including top-notch real estate email newsletters—you owe it to yourself to check out.
+We’ve been in the business of marketing for real estate agents for more than 20 years, and we have an entire suite of marketing products—including top-notch real estate email newsletters—you owe it to yourself to check out.

 Remember that top producers get most of their business from referrals because they consistently nurture the people in their databases.
 They understand that they can’t always be talking about real estate and that they need ways to build relationships that don’t involve selling.
 And they realize that the most effective way to stay top of mind is to be omnipresent, which requires a multitude of marketing tools—including newsletters.